Hugh Trenchard, 1st Viscount Trenchard: Commander of the Royal Flying Corps

 On Henderson's return to the War Office in the summer of 1915, Trenchard was promoted to brigadier-general and appointed Officer Commanding the R.F.C.'s units in France.
 He was to serve as the head of the R.F.C. in the field until the early days of 1918.
-In December 1915 when Douglas Haig was appointed as Commander-in-Chief of the British Expeditionary Force, Haig and Trenchard re-established their partnership, this time at a higher level.
-In March 1916, with the RFC expanding, Trenchard was promoted to major-general.
+In December 1915, when General Haig was appointed as commander-in-chief (C-in-C) of the British Expeditionary Force (BEF), Haig and Trenchard re-established their partnership, this time at a higher level.
+In March 1916, with the RFC expanding, Trenchard was promoted to the temporary rank of major-general.
+In January 1917 the rank was made permanent.

 Trenchard's time in command of the R.F.C. on the Western Front was characterised by three priorities.
 First was an emphasis on support to and co-ordination with ground forces.
 This started with reconnaissance and artillery co-ordination, and later encompassed tactical low-level bombing of enemy ground targets.
 While he did not oppose the strategic bombing of Germany in principle, he rejected moves to divert his forces on to long-range bombing missions as he believed the strategic role to be less important and his resource to be too limited.
 Secondly, he stressed the importance of morale, not only of his own airmen, but more generally the detrimental effect that the presence of an aircraft had upon the morale of enemy ground troops.
 Finally, he had an unswerving belief in the importance of offensive action.
 Although this belief was widely held by senior British commanders in the war, the R.F.C.'s routinely offensive strategy resulted in the loss of many of its air crews and machines, and some doubted its military validity.

 Following the Gotha raids on London in the summer of 1917, the Government considered creating an air force by merging the R.F.C. and the Royal Naval Air Service.
 Trenchard opposed this, believing that it would dilute the air support required by the ground forces in France.
 By October he realised that the creation of an "Air Force" was inevitable and, seeing that he was the obvious candidate to become the new Chief of the Air Staff, he attempted to bring about a scheme whereby he would retain control of the flying units on the Western Front.
 In this regard he was unsuccessful, and he was succeeded in France by Major-General John Salmond.